What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 If the baby is born early, there are special rules for when your employee needs to give you evidence and when you start to pay.
 All the other terms and conditions apply.

-Your employee won’t have been able to give you advance notice, but they must tell you the date of birth as soon as possible.
+Your employee will not have been able to give you advance notice, but they must tell you the date of birth as soon as possible.

-Your employee should give you medical evidence (usually form MATB1 Maternity Certificate) of the date the baby was due and the date of birth.
+Your employee should give you medical evidence (usually a form MATB1 maternity certificate) of the date the baby was due and the date of birth.
 You can accept a birth certificate as evidence of the date of birth.

-Your employee should give you the evidence within 21 days after the date of birth, or as soon as she can if this is not possible and not later than 13 weeks after the start of the SMP pay period.
+Your employee should give you the evidence within 21 days after the date of birth, or as soon as they can if that’s not possible, and no later than 13 weeks after the start of the SMP pay period.